lightyen/vscode-tailwindcss-twin/README.md

 # vscode-tailwindcss-twin

-This is a custom Tailwind CSS IntelliSense VSCode Extension supports [twin](https://github.com/ben-rogerson/twin.macro) features.
+This is a custom Tailwind CSS IntelliSense VSCode Extension which supports [twin.macro](https://github.com/ben-rogerson/twin.macro) features.

 ---

 ## Supported

-ONLY for React and twin.
+ONLY for React and twin.macro

 ## Recommended VS Code Settings